About Hepatitis B disease:

 Patients with undetectable HBV-DNA shown to have responded mainly with IgG1 and/or IgG3, while in the HBV-DNA-positive group, a high contribution of IgG4 was found.
 The correlation of protection is mainly induction of CD4+ response to core and IgG3 response to S antigens (Gregorek, et al 2015).
 Our HIV data shows that the DNA and MVA-VLP produced strong CD4+ response and high ratio of IgG3.
 GeoVax's combination therapeutic vaccine strategy comprises of multivalent vaccine antigens delivered by DNA and MVA-VLP in combination with the standard-of-care treatment to induce functional antibodies and CD4+, CD8+ T cell responses to clear infection and break tolerance needed toward a functional cure.
 Our goal is to significantly increase the current cure rate of HBV infections while reducing the duration of drug therapy, overall treatment costs, side effects, and potential drug resistance.

 We have entered a Research Collaboration Agreement with Georgia State University Research Foundation (GSU) to advance the Company's development of a therapeutic vaccine for treatment of chronic Hepatitis B Virus (HBV) infections (Press Release).
 The project will include the design, construction, characterization and animal testing of multiple vaccine candidates using GeoVax's MVA-VLP vaccine platform.
 Vaccine antigens include both GeoVax and GSU's proprietary designed sequences.
-The vaccine design, construction, and characterization will be performed at GeoVax with further characterization and immunogenicity studies in mice conducted at GSU in collaboration with the Shenzhen Graduate School of Peking University.
+The vaccine design, construction, and characterization were performed at GeoVax with further characterization and immunogenicity studies in mice conducted at GSU.
 Unique functional assays developed by Dr. Ming Luo, Professor in the Department of Chemistry at Georgia State University, and performed at Peking University will provide key information on vaccine efficacy.